The search for Abraham is best put by Richard A. Freud in his book, Digging Through the Bible;

 Sodom and Gomorrah : The destruction of Sodom and Gomorrah is one of the strongest messages in all of the Bible.
-Brimstone was said to have rained down from above.
+Brimstone rained down from above, burning the Cities of the Plain to the ground.
 In fact, mysterious brimstone deposits have been found all around the Dead Sea area.

 Isaac : God provided a miracle with the birth of Isaac.
 God had proven Himself faithful once again.
 However, with the birth of Isaac conflict arose in camp.

 The Binding of Isaac : The Binding of Isaac was his father's most difficult test of faith.
 How could he sacrifice his own son?
 How could he deny God?
 Abraham and Isaac both demonstrated remarkable faith throughout the ordeal.

 Hagar and Ishmael : Hagar and Ishmael were cast out into the wilderness.
 However, God protected them.
 His promise to Ishmael he would also establish a great nation is seen in the Arab nations of today.